ADA-GWU/3-concurrency-abdullahkazimov/README.md

 ![Image Processor](./result.jpg)

 ## Notes
-- The input image must be in JPG or JPEG format.
+- The input image must be in JPG format.
 If the file is not a valid image or not in JPG format, the program will ask you to re-enter the correct file.
 - If the square size entered is not a positive integer, the program will ask you to re-enter it.
 - If the mode is invalid (anything other than S or M), the program will ask you to re-enter it.